|

 atop M3 Lee chassis.
 Very effective punch.
 Not widely made.
 Used exclusively in

 NWE.
-Academy offers an excellent kit.
+Academy offers an excellent kit although barrel needs work.

 M40